LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: array->find(matching)

    These methods search the array for elements matching the parameter.
-The contains method returns true if the matching parameter compares equally to any contained elements.
-The count method returns the number of matching elements.
-The findPosition method returns the position at which the next matching element can be found with an optional second parameter indicating where the search should begin.
-The find method returns a new array containing all of the matched objects.
+The `contains` method returns "true" if the matching parameter compares equally to any contained elements.
+The `count` method returns the number of matching elements.
+The `findPosition` method returns the position at which the next matching element can be found with an optional second parameter indicating where the search should begin.
+The `find` method returns a new array containing all of the matched objects.

 .. member:: array->size()::integer

-   This method returns the number of elements in the array.
+   Returns the number of elements in the array.

 .. member:: array->sort(ascending::boolean=true)

-   This method performs a sort on the elements.
+   Performs a sort on the elements.
 Elements are repositioned in either ascending or descending order depending on the given parameter.

 .. member:: array->join(delimiter::string='')::string

-   This method joins all the elements as strings with the delimiter parameter in between each.
+   Joins all the elements as strings with the ``delimiter`` parameter between each.

    Example of joining an array of numbers::